-2018 Update: We still think this is a great discussion about how to hire a personal trainer, but you may also want to see our more recent discussions on exercise, including seven tips to help you hire a personal trainer and the best streaming workouts to do at home.
+2020 Update: We still think this is a great discussion about how to hire a personal trainer, but you may also want to see our more recent discussions on exercise, including seven tips to help you hire a personal trainer and the best streaming workouts to do at home.

 As warm weather approaches, people everywhere are rethinking their fitness routines.
 For some, that may even include hiring a personal trainer.
 But finding a good personal trainer can be a slightly difficult proposition: it’s expensive, so you want your money’s worth — but you also want to make sure that your limited time and energy is “spent” well at the gym.
 So let’s talk about it.

 My own experience with a trainer was less than stellar: It was January 2008, and I was gearing up for a trial with a very small trial team — so I knew a lot of late nights and early mornings were in my future.
 I went to my gym and requested a trainer, and took the first person they recommended who could meet my schedule.
 I think I wound up paying about $75 per session for 10 sessions.
 It was worth it, I figured, if I could still fit into my suits come trial time.

 My trainer, a youngish man named F, was a nice enough guy.
 But throughout our 10 sessions, we floundered.
 Sometimes he would kick my @!#[email protected]#$ (oh, I still ache a bit from the one-legged walking lunges across the room).
 Other times, though — actually, a lot of the time — I felt like F was wasting my time, overestimating my coordination (no matter how long I tried, I was apparently incapable of hitting the little speedbag boxing thing with any regularity), and treading on my patience.